MetOffice/fab/docs/source/writing_config.rst

 The :func:`~fab.steps.preprocess.c_preprocessor` and :class:`~fab.steps.compile_c.CompileC` Steps
 behave like their Fortran equivalents.

-However, there is also a preceding step called the :class:`~fab.steps.c_pragma_injector.CPragmaInjector`.
+However, it currently requires a preceding step called the :class:`~fab.steps.c_pragma_injector.CPragmaInjector`.
 Fab needs to inject pragmas into C code before it is preprocessed in order to know which dependencies are for user code, and which are for system code to be ignored.